Lust; I Want It, I Don’t Care About Consequence

 The wrong attitude

-Pride is overconfidence in and focus on one’s own abilities, successes, situation, belongings, or position; exaggerated self-esteem.
+Pride is overconfidence in and focus on one’s abilities, successes, situation, belongings, or position; exaggerated self-esteem.
 The opposite of humility, which is the correct attitude one should have toward God, is pride.
-Because it gives itself the praise and honor that belong only to God, it is in revolt against God.
-Since they refuse to acknowledge their sinful situation, people who are proud do not feel the need to ask for forgiveness.
+Because it gives itself praise and honor that belong only to God, it is in revolt against God.
+Since they refuse to acknowledge their sinful situation, proud people do not feel the need to ask for forgiveness.

 We should care about what will happen

 What good is it if someone gains the whole world but loses their soul?
-Or what can anyone trade for their soul? [read Matthew 16:24-28 (26)].
+Or what can anyone trade for their soul?
+(NIRV)

 Lust recap